Myth No. 1

 "It matters where olive oil comes from."

 Fact: It is wrong to assume that the Mediterranean's olive oil is a superior quality guarantee.
-Everything comes down to the producer and the way he controls olive oil quality.
-Click to learn more about premium olive oil production and why producing premium olive oil costs more.
+You can find excellent quality olive oils on other continents too.
+In the end, everything comes down to the producer and the way he controls olive oil quality.
+Click here to learn more about premium olive oil production and why producing premium olive oil costs more.

 Myth No. 3